 A key driver of performance will continue to be a bank's ability to generate core, stable funding at an acceptable cost.
 Those banks that can consistently generate lower cost funds will likely outperform those that rely purely on high interest rates to achieve funding objectives.
 These charts identify banks that have been able to generate industry leading deposit growth while effectively managing cost of funds.
-Previously most of these banks were in our Super Regional category because of their larger and more diversified geographic presence and business mix.
-Additionally, some of these larger banks have been the beneficiary of a flight to quality after the meltdown in the Spring of 2023.
-This changed during the quarter, as Super Communinty banks ramped up their deposit businesses.
+During the guarter most of our banks were able to grow their deposit portfolios, some substantially while controlling cost of funds.
+Standouts in terms of higher growth and lower costs were HBAN and WAL.
 Less diversified banks such as BK grew their deposit portfolios significantly but at very high cost.